-- 1) At the northeast corner of Middle Reservoir low-angle banded felsic lava and layered pyroclastic units sit on an angular unconformity over steeply dipping beds in hornfels and conglomerate of the Nanepashemet Formation (Znpm). - 2) Intruded by Stoneham Granodiorite (Zst) at Straw Point and northeast corner of Dark Hollow Pond. - 3) Contains embayed and rounded quartz xenocrysts from a medium to coarse granodiorite and granite (likely Zsg or Zwg). - 4) Unlike the Lynn Volcanic Complex, it has a basaltic component (bimodal composition) at Straw Point.
-It is entirely felsic at the north end of Middle Reservoir, but this is a small outcrop area and slightly younger than parts of the unit at Spot Pond.
-Pyroclastic units at Straw Point (Zspc) have basaltic lithic fragments. - 5) U-Pb age: Zspr at Middle Reservoir is 594.70 ± 0.32 Ma (zircon, CA-ID-TIMS).
+- 1) At the northeast corner of Middle Reservoir low-angle banded felsic lava and layered pyroclastic units sit on an angular unconformity over steeply dipping beds in hornfels and conglomerate of the Nanepashemet Formation (Znpm). - 2) Intruded by Stoneham Granodiorite (Zst) at Straw Point and the northeast corner of Dark Hollow Pond. - 3) Tuff units contain embayed and rounded quartz xenocrysts from a medium to coarse granodiorite and granite (likely Zsg or Zwg). - 4) Lynn Volcanic Complex rocks are entirely felsic at the north end of Middle Reservoir, but this is a small outcrop area and slightly younger than parts of the unit at Spot Pond.
+Pyroclastic units at Straw Point (Zlvx) have basaltic lithic fragments. - 5) U-Pb age: Zlvf at Middle Reservoir is 594.70 ± 0.32 Ma (zircon, CA-ID-TIMS).
 This is slightly younger than ages for the Lynn Volcanic Complex (Wamoset Hill) and Stoneham Granodiorite in the Spot Pond area.
-The radiometric age at Middle Reservoir is statistically indistinguishable from the Stoneham Granodiorite that intrudes the Straw Point units at Straw Point. - 6) U-Pb age: Zspr at the north end of Spot Pond is 595.27 ± 0.34 Ma (zircon, CA-ID-TIMS).
+The radiometric age at Middle Reservoir is statistically indistinguishable from the Stoneham Granodiorite that intrudes the units at Straw Point (northwest corner of Spot Pond). - 6) U-Pb age: Zlvf at the north end of Spot Pond is 595.27 + 0.34 Ma (zircon, CA-ID-TIMS).